Snack on some culture with a vending machine that sells art

 (The story fixes typo in first paragraph)

-(Reporting by Pedro Caiado.
-Writing by Mark Hanrahan in London; Editing by Toby Chopra, Larry King)
+Reporting by Pedro Caiado.
+Writing by Mark Hanrahan in London; Editing by Toby Chopra, Larry King